Fips11/GrubControl/README.md

 Most laptops have internal USB interfaces to connect the atmega32u4.
 Many integrated webcams or SD card readers are connected via USB, their connections can be used for example.

+Hints:
+- only works with GRUB 2
+- Booting Windows is a little hacky
+- a Grub.d script must be modified
+- in some laptops the webcam is supplied with 3.3v (the operation at 3.3 volts usually requires a lower clock frequency of 8mhz.
+This was not considered in the firmware yet )